-Sitting in the trenches of IDS you quickly learn the need for intel.
-You also thirst to know what the actors are trying to do (those who are setting off the alerts of course).
+Sitting in the trenches of intrusion detection systems (IDS) you quickly learn the need for intel.
+You also thirst to know what the actors are trying to do–those who are setting off the alerts of course.
 This is where my love for my honeypots comes in.

-Unknowingly to the actor, honeypots indicate the tools they’re using and help to determine their activities.
+Honeypots are useful in that they indicate the tools a malicious actor's using–unbeknownst to them–and help to determine their activities.
 From there, the honeypots assist in the research process aimed at further identifying their intentions.
 This process can only be done after you’re able to dig into what your honeypots are telling you.
 Like logs, honeypots tell you a number of things.

 First, let’s understand what most honeypots are.
 Most honeypots are merely systems connected to the Internet - minding their own business, not doing anything but listening, and definitely not attracting attention.
 They would prefer not to be bothered (don’t we all know that feeling?).
 However, when they’re touched they come to life and tell you everything, all the dirty little secrets they have to share.
 Something like what siblings do on a long car ride.

 When your honeypots start talking, the first part of their rant is about Threat Intelligence.
 The Threat Intelligence begins as “an IP Address” connecting to a system it has no reason to connect to.
 (Is this actor a bad actor or just someone wanting a map of the Internet?).
 In my opinion, if you touch something that you have no reason to touch you’re going to get some sort of threat score.
 From this, I have a record of you for later use.

 Next part of the discussion, now that the actor knows there’s a system listening on X number of ports, is the question of whether they move on to the next address?
 If so, then I would give them a low threat score and note them as “seen as a scanner on this day."
 If they probe a little deeper, or skip the discovery of the base system to look for something more, the score starts to rapidly climb.